 On October 1, 2015, we entered into a consulting agreement with Dr. Patrick Baeuerle.
 Pursuant to the consulting agreement, Dr. Baeuerle agreed to perform such consulting, advisory and related services to and for us as may be reasonably requested.
 In exchange, we agreed to pay Dr. Baeuerle a consulting fee of €15 per month.
 On November 1, 2016, we amended the consulting agreement to revise Dr. Baeuerle's consulting fee to be €3 per month.
 Dr. Baeuerle is also eligible for an annual bonus equal to 33% of the annual fees paid under the consulting agreement, subject to the discretion of our Board of Directors based on Dr. Baeuerle's performance and our performance.
 The term of the agreement is one year, and automatically extends for additional one-year periods unless terminated.
-During the years ended December 31, 2019 and 2018, we incurred fees and travel related expenses to Dr. Baeuerle in the amount of \$72 and \$76, respectively, under the consulting agreement.
+During the years ended December 31, 2020 and 2019, we incurred fees and travel related expenses to Dr. Baeuerle in the amount of \$74 and \$72, respectively, under the consulting agreement.
 Dr. Baeuerle is a member of our Board of Directors and is a managing director at MPM Capital, the beneficial owner of more than 5% of our voting securities.

-On March 2, 2016, we entered into a consulting agreement with Dr. Mitchell Finer (the Original Finer Agreement), which was amended and restated on May 9, 2017 to, among other things, add Pattern Recognition Ventures as a party.
-Pursuant to the amended and restated consulting agreement, Pattern Recognition Ventures agreed to perform scientific consulting, advisory and related services to and for us as may be reasonably requested, including making Dr. Finer available to serve as Chairman of our Scientific Advisory Board.
-Pursuant to the amended and restated consulting agreement, we agreed (i) to pay Pattern Recognition Ventures a consulting fee of \$19 per quarter for services provided under the agreement.
-During the years ended December 31, 2019 and 2018, we incurred fees and travel-related expenses to Pattern Recognition Ventures in the amount of \$77 and \$76, respectively.
-Dr. Finer has a financial interest in Pattern Recognition Ventures and is its managing member.
-Dr. Finer is also a member of our Board of Directors and is an executive partner at MPM Capital, the beneficial owner of more than 5% of our voting securities.
+On March 2, 2016, the Company entered into a consulting agreement with Dr. Mitchell Finer (the Original Finer Agreement), which was amended and restated on May 9, 2017 to, among other things, add Pattern Recognition Ventures as a party.
+Pursuant to the amended and restated consulting agreement, Pattern Recognition Ventures agreed to perform scientific consulting, advisory and related services to and for the Company as may be reasonably requested, including making Dr. Finer available to serve as Chairman of the Company's Scientific Advisory Board.
+Pursuant to the amended and restated consulting agreement, the Company agreed to pay Pattern Recognition Ventures a consulting fee of \$19 per quarter for services provided under the agreement, commencing on July 1, 2017.
+On June 5, 2020, the Company and Pattern Recognition Ventures amended the agreement to provide for consulting fees of \$100 per year.